Echsecutor/NITree/README.md

 - A String is an Object
 - An unordered List of Objects is an Object
 - An unordered Map of Strings to Objects is an Object

+SOme special cases:
 - The empty String/List/Map are all considered to be the same (emty) Object `""`
+- A list of a single element is considered the same as the element itself.

 The Input to the NITree generating Algorithm may be any Object.